bweigel/ml_at_awslambda_pydatabln2018/README.md

-# Deploying ML-models to AWS lambda @ Workshop PyData Berlin 2018 (WIP)
+# Deploying ML-models to AWS lambda - Workshop @ PyData Berlin 2018 (WIP)

 ### What you will need (and should already have installed)